310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_1.md

             {% bubble Chiaki v2 %}
             Do you have something to do there, too?

             Oh yeah, you're free to eat the cake in the office's fridge while you're there!
-I got it from someone as a snack, but I couldn't finish it all.
+I got it from someone as a refreshment, but I couldn't finish it all.
 			{% endbubble %}
         </div>
     </div>